Microsoft engineering manager interviews are really challenging. The questions are difficult, specific to Microsoft, and cover a wide range of topics.

 Practicing by yourself will only take you so far.
 One of the main challenges of coding interviews is communicating what you are doing as you are doing it.
 As a result, we strongly recommend practicing live coding interviews with a peer interviewing you.

 If possible, a great place to start is to practice with friends.
 This can be especially helpful if your friend has experience with engineering manager interviews, or is at least familiar with the process.
-If you don't have anyone in your network who can interview you, you can find peers to practice with on our mock interview platform.

 3.4 Practice with ex-interviewers